ohalloranjm/ohalloranjm/HIREME.md

 - Established Company > Startup > No Job
 - Good and Useful Product > Product of Dubious Value > No Job

 None of these are hard lines—I'll take what I can get.
+Even a remote job for a startup of dubious value is better than no job at all.
 (I won't work for the military though.)

 It also doesn't have to be a web development job, even though that's where my training is focused.
-I feel confident in my ability to branch out and learn new technologies.
+I feel confident in my ability to branch out.

 ## Technologies